Design Systems

 Benefits here: Tend to be more coherent and connected reducing risk of disjointing something.
 Built quicker as a system (no need for reusable parts) However, it is far more rigid and restricting.

-Centralized model - rules and patterns managed primarily by one group of people.
-They define the patterns and rules, have veto power over the system and manage the library and resources of the design system.
-Major advantage here is ownership - responsibility = curated, maintained and evolved system overtime.
-“Design systems designer”
+A centralized model means rules and patterns are managed by one group of people who define the patterns, have veto power over the system, and maintain the design system library.
+The advantage here is ownership – the system is curated, maintained, and evolved over time.

-Distributed model - everyone who uses system is responsible for maintaining and evolving the system.
-This provides autonomy for individuals and empowers them to make decisions.
-This one is more agile and resilient - if one team misses something another can pick it up.
+A distributed model means everyone who uses the system is responsible for maintaining and evolving it.
+This model provides autonomy, is more agile, and is resilient – if one team misses something, another can pick it up.

-Personally, I always like to have a centralized model where the leaders champion collaboration and innovation from the various teams.
-This can happen by having quarterly brainstorms and “jams” on the design system.
+Personally, I prefer a centralized model, where leaders champion collaboration and innovation from various teams.
+This can happen through quarterly brainstorming sessions or “design jams” focused on the system.